Every experienced language learner knows it.

 Let me give you a couple of examples from the Street Smart Brazil team:

 Not living where your target language is spoken is not an excuse not to immerse yourself in the language.
-In this article, I give ideas of how to create immersion from your home.
-The article links to resources for Portuguese speakers, but the ideas applies to learners of any language.
+In this article, I give ideas on how to create immersion from your home.
+The article links to resources for Portuguese speakers, but the ideas apply to learners of any language.

 One final note: